-9. Pursuant to that statutory authority, the Legislature stepped into the void left by the unconstitutional to the extent that it allowed the Legislature to pass a redistricting plan in the absence of a second set of plans submitted by the IRC.
+10. But on April 27, 2022, the New York Court of Appeals held the 2021 Legislation unconstitutional to the extent that it allowed the Legislature to pass a redistricting plan in the absence of a second set of plans submitted by the IRC.
 Consequently, the Court of Appeals invalidated the statute as well as the Legislature's congressional and State Senate plans.
 See